waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors does NOT reset a puzzle.

 ## B. Discarded Hypotheses
 - **Victory Road 3F (Failed Plan):** The initial strategy from the `puzzle_strategist_agent` to push a boulder along the y=2 corridor was a hallucination.
 The path was blocked by impassable tiles at (5, 2) and (6, 2).
-This plan is now discarded.
 - **Victory Road 2F (Failed Agent Plan):** The puzzle_strategist_agent's plan to move the boulder onto elevated ground was impossible and has been discarded.
 - **Victory Road 2F (Trapped Boulder):** All attempts to move the boulder at (6, 8) or (8, 12) to the eastern switch resulted in it becoming trapped.
-These approaches are invalid.
 - **Victory Road 2F (Failed Manual Plan):** The manual plan to push the boulder from (4, 12) south to (4, 17) and then east to (10, 17) failed.
 The path east from (5, 17) was blocked by an impassable tile at (6, 17).

 # VI.
 Unsolved Puzzles (Inactive)
 - **Victory Road 1F (Eastern Boulder Puzzle):** Appears unsolvable. `puzzle_strategist_agent` concluded all boulders are trapped or have no viable path to the switch at (18, 14).
 Hypothesis is a hidden mechanic exists.
 Plan is to re-explore, investigate the barrier, and reset the puzzle if needed.

 # VIII.
 Lessons Learned & Heuristics
 - **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
 I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
-(Lesson from Turn 119657 Hallucination)
-- **Victory Road 2F (Failed Elevation Push):** The hypothesis that a boulder could be pushed from `ground` up onto `elevated_ground` via a `steps` tile has been disproven.
-The attempt to push the boulder at (6, 12) onto the steps at (6, 11) failed.
-This entire approach is invalid.